surifirstpin/biplus_documentation/docs/Admin Settings FLD.md

  <center><h1>Admin Settings</h1></center>

-BiPlus Administrative settings allow many options to customize BiPlus for your Organisation.
+BiPlus Administrative settings allow you to customize BiPlus for your Organisation.
 The below Sections explains you clearly how to get started with administrative settings.

 ![